 - Adjust sleep cycles in patients suffering from blindness

 Now let’s turn our attention to CBD oil.
-Interestingly, the research suggests that the dosage amount of CBD oil can influence its effects on sleep behavior.
-For example, lower doses of CBD appear to have a stimulating effect while higher doses will cause sedation.
+Lower doses of CBD appear to have a stimulating effect while higher doses will cause sedation.
 An influential study in The Journal of Clinical Pharmacology took a group of insomniac patients and divided them into five groups based on daily dosages:

 - Placebo (no medication)